cocolocomoco21/InterviewPrep/Chapter2_Algorithms/Sorting-SelectionSort.md

 #
 ## Algorithm
-Find (select!) the smallest element using a linear scan and move it to the front (swap with front element).
-Then, find second smallest and move it, again doing linear scan.
+Find (select!) the smallest remaining element (via linear scan) and move it to the front (swap with front element).
+Then, find second smallest for the remaining n-1 elements and move it to the front, again doing linear scan.
+Repeat until you reach the end of the list.

 ## Ilustration